ORNL/AdditiveFOAM/scripts/visualization/README.md

 ## AMB2018 output plots

-For the quantitative tutorial figures, enable `meltPoolDimensions` and `solidificationData` in the AMB2018-02-B `system/controlDict`, run `Allrun`, and invoke the supplied plotting utilities:
+For the quantitative tutorial figures, enable `meltPoolDimensions` and `solidificationData` in the AMB2018-02-B `system/controlDict`, run `Allrun`, and invoke the plotting utilities:

 ```bash
 plotPower AMB2018-02-B \